conan-io/docs/integrations/ros.rst

 Conan provides integration for your Robot Operating System (ROS) C/C++ based projects.
 This will allow you to consume Conan packages inside your ROS package projects.
-The Conan packages can be installed and used in CMake with the help of the :ref:`ROSEnv generator <conan_tools_ros_rosenv>` generator created for the purpose.
+The Conan packages can be installed and used in CMake with the help of the :ref:`ROSEnv generator <conan_tools_ros_rosenv>` created for the purpose.

 It provides a clean integration that requires no conan-specific modifications in your *CMakeLists.txt*.